 Dr. Arca is married to Dr. Sandra Arca, a pediatrician with Cook’s Children Network.
 They have three amazing daughters who are following in their parents’ footsteps attending school at Texas A&M University.
 The Arca Family includes 2 dogs and 2 cats.
 When Dr. Arca is not taking care of his patients, he enjoys jogging, genealogy, reading and keeping up with his kids and furry friends.

 Evangeline joined our team in August of 2012 and is our clinic’s Office Manager.
 She graduated from the University of Georgia in 1993 and obtained her Bachelor’s in Business Administration.
 Though she is fond of all furry friends, she has a special love for dachshunds.
-She enjoys spending her free time with her husband and three children.
+At the current moment, she has one lovely dachshund, a mastiff and bloodhound mix, and to round off her furry family she has an adorable white kitten.
+Evangeline enjoys spending her free time with her husband and four children.

 Leslie is our Reception Manager.
 She started with the clinic in March of 2014.
 Leslie has over 20 years of experience in the veterinary field.
 Her four adorable Pugs and her lovable Chiweenie are her current passion.
 She enjoys doing rescue and helping pets in need.
 Her family and church are extremely important to her.